 Newly elected Kentucky U.S. Rep. Thomas Massie will take the oath of office on Tuesday before other new representatives because he also won the special election to finish Rep. Geoff Davis' unexpired term.
 Davis resigned July 31.

-On this week's edition of Kentucky Tonight, host Bill Goodman and guests will discuss the 2012 election.
-The program, which airs "live" on KET Monday night, will be re-broadcast on the WEKU Stations Tuesday morning at 11:00.
+On this week's edition of Kentucky Tonight, host Renee Shaw and guests will discuss the Electoral College.
+The program, which airs "live" on KET, will be re-broadcast Tuesday morning at 11:00 on the WEKU Stations.

 Democratic Rep. Ben Chandler's defeat in his re-election bid Tuesday won't hinder the Kentucky Democratic Party in future years, a party leader said.But Attorney General Jack Conway also said he’s upset that Kentucky will have only one Democratic congressman for the next two years -- Rep. John Yarmuth in the Third District.